 The former product will be further refined at an offshore separation plant into three final products for sale: NdPr oxide, lanthanum (La) oxide, and a mixed middle-heavy rare earth (SEG-HRE) carbonate.
 Annual production is estimated to be 3,600 tonnes of NdPr oxide, 2,660 tonnes of La oxide and 660 tonnes of SEG-HRE concentrate.
 Arafura is assessing a site for the separation plant in the Saemangeum Free Economic Zone in South Korea in a potential joint venture with OCI Company Ltd.

-Arafura’s focus during 2017 is to validate the performance of the Nolans process flowsheet through the completion of seven consecutive pilot operations.
-These pilot operations are providing process, mechanical engineering design and materials handling data for incorporation into the Nolans Definitive Feasibility Study, scheduled for completion during 2018.
+Arafura’s focus during 2018 is to complete validating the performance of the Nolans process flowsheet through the completion of seven consecutive pilot operations.
+These pilot operations are providing process, mechanical engineering design and materials handling data for incorporation into the Nolans Definitive Feasibility Study, scheduled for completion at the end of 2018.

-As of July 2017, three of the seven pilot phases were complete and results have met the Company’s performance expectations.
-Vision of the various phases of the pilot program can be viewed here.
+As of August 2018, four of the seven pilot phases were complete (Beneficiation; Phosphate Extraction; Bulk Pre-Leach; Acid Bake) and results to date have met the Company’s performance expectations.
+Vision of the various phases of the pilot program can be viewed here..